(Bruce ran the Bryce Canyon Half Marathon in July 2024 in 1:41:19. He’s trying to stay healthy so he can write this blog for many years.)

 Subscribe to get full access to Bruce’s newsletter and publication archives.

 Some posts will focus on frequently overlooked aspects of building a mature Christian spiritual life.
+Many of these proved to be among the most popular posts during the blog’s first year.

 I intend to amplify great voices in global Christianity that deserve more attention.
 To propose a topic or interviewee, please reach out to me at bruce.barron0@gmail.com.